MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-get-ready-business.md

 ms.date: 10/01/2018
 ms.author: solsen
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: ddffef784a80227ea28b193779b4aead7c3b691a
+ms.openlocfilehash: 44d81c85b1519c3c916a4e6509121afda5b4d5a2
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="getting-ready-for-doing-business"></a>Getting Ready for Doing Business
 Congratulations, you have just initiated your first company in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-To help you get ready for doing business, you can visit the **Business Assistance** window where you can launch assisted setup guides, videos, or help topics for selected setup tasks.
-You access the window from the chart on the **Business Manager** Role Center by choosing the **Business Assistance** drop-down, and then choosing the **Show Setup and Help Resources** action.
+To help you get ready for doing business, you can visit the **Business Assistance** page where you can launch assisted setup guides, videos, or help topics for selected setup tasks.
+You access the page from the chart on the **Business Manager** Role Centre by choosing the **Business Assistance** drop-down, and then choosing the **Show Setup and Help Resources** action.
 When you refresh the page, the chart is replaced with the setup and help resources.

 On the Role Centre, in the navigation bar at the top, you will find the **Setup and Extensions** menu.
 Here you have access to a list of assisted setup that can help you get started.
 Once you have migrated data such as vendors, customers, and items from your existing financial system, you are ready to begin.
 But depending on your needs, consider if the other assisted setup can help you.
-If an area is not covered by an assisted setup, choose the **Manual Setup** action to access setup windows where you can fill in setup fields for all areas manually.
+If an area is not covered by an assisted setup, choose the **Manual Setup** action to access setup pages where you can fill in setup fields for all areas manually.
 For more information, see also [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md).

 > [!NOTE]
 >   The list of setup guides, extensions, and services that are available differ depending on the user experience you choose for your company.
 The **Essential** experience gives access to fewer than the **Premium** experience does.
 The first time you sign in, you use the Essential experience.
 For more information, see [Changing Which Features are Displayed](ui-experiences.md).

-In the **Assisted Setup** window, you will find the following with the **Essential** experience:
+On the **Assisted Setup** page, you will find the following with the **Essential** experience:

 | Assisted Setup | Description |
 | --- | --- |